nzpr/rchain-docker-cluster/README.md

     $ git clone https://github.com/zsluedem/rchain-docker-cluster.git && cd rchain-docker-cluster
     $ docker-compose up

+To start a read-only node

+    $ docker-compose -f ./read-only.yml up

 If you want to make the network going forward automatically, here also provides an auto propose script to make the network propose blocks automatically.